What Is MDR?

 Why Trust ReliaQuest for MDR?

-- Our Open XDR approach allows us to bring in over 30+ open data sources (and any paid sources available to your organization) that automatically collect, normalize, and correlate your security data in a single, user-friendly platform.
+- Our Open XDR-as-a-Service approach allows us to bring in over 30+ threat intelligence sources (and any paid sources available to your organization) that automatically collect, normalize, and correlate your security data in a single, user-friendly platform.

-- ReliaQuest GreyMatter integrates with your existing solutions and technologies, avoiding the costly process of replacing technology platforms.
+- ReliaQuest GreyMatter integrates with your existing solutions and technologies, (or brings what you need) avoiding the costly process of replacing technology platforms.

 - Evolving automated detection and response based on the most up-to-date security intelligence and machine learning.